-"This room is bigger than the cottage I used to live in," admitted Ash, perching herself on the edge of the bed.
+"This room is bigger than the cottage I used to live in," admitted Ash, perching herself on the edge of one of the beds.
 "I'm pretty sure it also has more furniture."

-"How come you moved her?
+"How come you moved here?
 What could you possibly want in our wet little town?"